 Skye, Valorant’s Australian eco-warrior Initiator Agent is an incredibly popular pick for those sneaky plays.
-If you’re looking to gain the upper hand on your opponents with her, we’ve got everything you need to know right here.
+If you’re looking to gain the upper hand on your opponents with her, we’ve got you covered with this Valorant Skye guide.

 Skye is Valorant’s 13th Agent, and the first hailing from Australia.
 Called on by Sage to help save the world, she’s joining the Future Earth forces and sharing her wildlife expertise on the battlefield.